maxgav13/Bayesian-Robust-Correlations-with-Student-s-t-in-brms/README.md

     ## is a crude measure of effective sample size, and Rhat is the potential
     ## scale reduction factor on split chains (at convergence, Rhat = 1).

-As it turns out, `data = x.noisy`, + `family = gaussian` in `brm()` failed us just like Pearson's correlation failed us.
+As it turns out, `data = x.noisy` + `family = gaussian` in `brm()` failed us just like Pearson's correlation failed us.
 Time to leave failure behind.

-### Second with Student's *t*.
+### Now with Student's *t*.

 Before we jump into using `family = student`, we should talk a bit about *ν*.
-This is our new parameter which is set to infinity when using the Gaussian likelihood. *ν* is bound at zero but, as discussed in Baez-Ortega's blog, is nonsensical when below 1.
-As it turns out, *ν* is constrained to equal or greater than 1 in brms.
+This is our new parameter which is silently fixed to infinity when we use the Gaussian likelihood. *ν* is bound at zero but, as discussed in Baez-Ortega's blog, is somewhat nonsensical for values below 1.
+As it turns out, *ν* is constrained to be equal tp or greater than 1 in brms.
 The [Stan team currently recommends the gamma(2, 0.1) prior for *ν*](https://github.com/stan-dev/stan/wiki/Prior-Choice-Recommendations), which is also the current brms default.
-This is what that looks like:
+This is what that prior looks like:

 ``` r
 ggplot(data = tibble(x = seq(from = 0, to = 120, by = .5)),